 Our diocesan seminary is St. Mary's College, Oscott in Sutton Coldfield.
 Seminarians usually study for seven years.
-Formation begins with the propaedeutic year at the Royal English College in Valladolid, Spain.
+Formation begins with the propaedeutic year at the Royal English College of Saint Alban in Valladolid, Spain.
 The Archbishop then decides whether a seminarian will continue his formation at St. Mary's College, Oscott, the Beda College, Rome or the Venerable English College in Rome.
 Whilst in seminary, seminarians receive human, spiritual, intellectual and pastoral experience - a programme with a routine of prayer and liturgy. alongside time to relax, exercise and enjoy their hobbies.

 What qualifications do I need to become a priest?

 Primarily, the priesthood is a calling from God which involves the discernment of God's will for your life.
-A man considering this call would have a genuine interest in serving God and his people wholeheartedly.
+A man considering this call would have a genuine interest in serving God and His people wholeheartedly.
 Typically, he would have completed his studies at 'A' Level or equivalent, and would be an unmarried, practising Roman Catholic who is involved in the life of his parish.
 The Vocations Director at the Diocesan Vocations Office is here to help you discern if you are called to be a priest.

 How do I discern?

 Discernment is a process of finding out God's desire for us.
 Discernment involves reflecting upon your life, speaking with others and praying through what God is calling you to do.
 God reveals His desire to us in His infinite wisdom by His means and in His time.
 Our Lord encourages us to discern His will for our lives; He wants us to heed His call so that we achieve our purpose in life, contribute towards the life of the Church, and give glory to God.